-Our stockholders may from time to time vote to allow us to issue common stock at a price below the NAV per share of our common stock.
-In such an approval, our stockholders may not specify a maximum discount below NAV at which we are able to issue our common stock.
+Our stockholders may, from time to time, vote to allow us to issue common stock at a price below the net asset value per share of our common stock.
+In such an approval, our stockholders may not specify a maximum discount below net asset value at which we are able to issue our common stock.
 In order to sell shares pursuant to such a stockholder authorization:

-- a majority of our independent directors who have no financial interest in the sale must have approved the sale; and - a majority of such directors, who are not interested persons of SuRo Capital, in consultation with the underwriter or underwriters of the offering if it is to be underwritten, must have determined in good faith, and as of a time immediately prior to the first solicitation by us or on our behalf of firm commitments to purchase such shares or immediately prior to the issuance of such shares, that the price at which such shares are to be sold is not less than a price which closely approximates the market value of those shares, less any underwriting commission or discount.
+- a majority of our independent directors who have no financial interest in the sale must have approved the sale; and - a majority of such directors who are not interested persons of SuRo Capital, in consultation with the underwriter or underwriters of the offering if it is to be underwritten, must have determined in good faith, and as of a time immediately prior to the first solicitation by us or on our behalf of firm commitments to purchase such shares or immediately prior to the issuance of such shares, that the price at which such shares are to be sold is not less than a price which closely approximates the market value of those shares, less any underwriting commission or discount.

-Any offering of common stock below NAV per share will be designed to raise capital for investment in accordance with our investment objectives and business strategies.
+Any offering of common stock below net asset value per share will be designed to raise capital for investment in accordance with our investment objectives and business strategies.

-In making a determination that an offering below NAV per share is in our and our stockholders' best interests, our Board of Directors would consider a variety of factors including:
+In making a determination that an offering below net asset value per share is in our and our stockholders' best interests, our Board of Directors would consider a variety of factors including:

-- The effect that an offering below NAV per share would have on our stockholders, including the potential dilution they would experience as a result of the offering; - The amount per share by which the offering price per share and the net proceeds per share are less than the most recently determined NAV per share; - The relationship of recent market prices of our common stock to NAV per share and the potential impact of the offering on the market price per share of our common stock; - Whether the proposed offering price would closely approximate the market value of our shares; - The potential market impact of being able to raise capital during the current financial market difficulties; - The nature of any new investors anticipated to acquire shares in the offering; - The anticipated rate of return on and quality, type and availability of investments to be funded with the proceeds from the offering, if any; and - The leverage available to us, both before and after any offering, and the terms thereof.
+- The effect that an offering below net asset value per share would have on our stockholders, including the potential dilution they would experience as a result of the offering; - The amount per share by which the offering price per share and the net proceeds per share are less than the most recently determined net asset value per share; - The relationship of recent market prices of our common stock to our net asset value per share and the potential impact of the offering on the market price per share of our common stock; - Whether the proposed offering price would closely approximate the market value of our shares; - The potential market impact of being able to raise capital during the current financial market difficulties; - The nature of any new investors anticipated to acquire shares in the offering; - The anticipated rate of return on and quality, type and availability of investments to be funded with the proceeds from the offering, if any; and - The leverage available to us, both before and after any offering, and the terms thereof.

-Sales by us of our common stock at a discount from NAV pose potential risks for our existing stockholders whether or not they participate in the offering, as well as for new investors who participate in the offering.
+Sales by us of our common stock at a discount from our net asset value per share pose potential risks for our existing stockholders whether or not they participate in the offering, as well as for new investors who participate in the offering.

-The following three headings and accompanying tables will explain and provide hypothetical examples on the impact of an offering at a price less than NAV per share on three different sets of investors:
+The following three headings and accompanying tables will explain and provide hypothetical examples on the impact of an offering at a price less than net asset value per share on three different sets of investors: